Rangers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- Based on this contest's moneyline, the Rangers' implied win probability is 57.4%.
+- The Rangers have a 57.4% chance to win this contest based on the moneyline's implied probability.

-- In the 109 games in which bookmakers have set an over/under for Texas, it has combined with opponents to go over the total 54 times (54-48-7).
+- Texas has played in 110 games with an over/under set, and have combined with its opponents to go over the total 55 times (55-48-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!